 Easter Cookies with a Twist

-Want to make Easter cookies with a twist or maybe a simple little zebra stripe? if so, you are in the right place.
-Sometimes when decorating cookies you need to think outside of the box and an animal print is an easy way to do that.
-Animal print gives a simple unique look to ordinary cookies.
+Want to make Easter cookies with a twist or maybe just a simple little zebra stripe?
+If so, you are in the right place because bunnies with a zebra strip are simply adorable!
+Sometimes when decorating cookies you need to think outside of the box and an animal print is an easy way to do that because it gives a simple unique look to ordinary cookies.

 Supplies for Easter Cookies with Twist: